theblakelalonde/theblakelalonde/README.md

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/s-gtK80vdXE/0.jpg)](http://www.youtube.com/watch?v=s-gtK80vdXE "Marvelous Movies")

 ## Filesystem - *Spring 2022*
 As part of an Operating Systems course at LSU, a partner and I created a working local filesystem that would need to pass various tests provided by the professor.
-Below is the diagram that I created during the planning period of our project.
+Below is the diagram that I created during the planning period of our project and assisted us by having a concrete blueprint of where to begin.

 Due to academic honesty rules, I am not allowed to share my source code for this project.